waashk/bio-is/README.md

 # A Noise-Oriented and Redundancy-Aware Instance Selection Framework

-This repository contains a Python 3 implementation of the biO-IS Framework, currently under review at the ACM Transactions on Information Systems (TOIS) journal.
+This repository contains the official python 3 implementation of the biO-IS Framework, currently under review at the ACM Transactions on Information Systems (TOIS) journal.

 ## Requirements